robert-wallis/pimoroni-explorer/README.md

 # Explorer <!-- omit in toc -->

-This repository is home to the Explorer MicroPython fimrware and examples.
+This repository is home to the Explorer MicroPython firmware and examples.

 Explorer is a MicroPython-powered electronic adventure playground for physical computing, built around the RP2350B.